junhocs/junhocs.github.io/essays/The-Real-Way-to-Learn-Code?.md

 ---
 layout: essay
 type: essay
-title: The Real Way to Learn Coding?
+title: The Real Way to Learn Coding
 # All dates must be YYYY-MM-DD format!
 date: 2019-09-03
 labels: